epfl-ada/ada-2022-project-bradafromanadamada/README.md

 # Interest shift in ecology during the pandemic
+## Are we facing a climate awareness pandemic ?
+You will find all the data and analysis used to write our data story in this git repository.
+To access the website please clic [here](#https://dayan9265.github.io/climate-change-awereness-pandemic/)!
 ## Abstract
 In 2019, the global climate movement was gaining momentum, especially in the young population, through the School Strike for Climate movement.
 As for many social movements, this was brutally stopped by the Covid-19 pandemic, though the urgency of the climate situation remains.
-Through the view counts of Wikipedia articles and google searches around environmental topics, one can try to understand how a big crisis such as the pandemic has affected the population's interest in ecology.
-We will also consider the state of the country at that specific time (through the number of COVID deaths at that time, the level of mobility restriction, etc.) and assess its impact on attitude towards ecology.
+Through the view counts evolution of Wikipedia articles one can try to understand how a big crisis such as the pandemic has affected the population's interest in ecology.
+We will also consider the state of the country at that specific time (through the level of mobility restriction) and assess its impact on attitude towards ecology.
+More specifically we will analyse positive and negative sentiment associated with articles which emerged or regressed during this time.

 ## Research questions
 The main research question is, how did the covid crisis impact the population's attitude towards climate change?
 These questions can be subdivided into multiple steps to be answered through data analysis.

 First

-  1. How did the covid crisis impact people's lifestyle, mobility and localization ?
+  1. How did the covid crisis impact people’s lifestyle, mobility and localization ?
-  2. Is the mobility evolution correlated with a higher number of overall google searches?
+  2. Is the mobility evolution correlated with a higher number of overall Wikipedia searches?
-  3. Globally, did interest in ecology change during the covid pandemic?
+  3. Overall, how did interest in ecology change during the covid pandemic?
   4. How did the severity of lockdown in a country have an impact on the disinterest toward ecological topics?
-(Does a more severe lockdown increases the observed trends?)
+(Does a more severe lockdown increase the observed trends?)
   5. Which subjects within the theme of climate change gained or lost popularity during the lockdown period?

  Finally,